 2. Detailed analysis of companies in industries that I am strategically focused on

 At present, I do most of this type of writing on Seeking Alpha, but have started to transition some of it to the True Vine Letter.
 Ultimately, as the list of Letter subscribers grows large enough, my plan is to do all of this writing through the True Vine Letter.

 So far, I have been focused on mining because this is where I am presently conducting research work, however, mining will certainly not be the only industry that I cover.
-For example, there are several companies that God has led me to that I can now see are emerging as key innovators in what I call internet 2.0.
+For example, there are several companies that I can now see are emerging as key innovators in what I call internet 2.0.
 By this I mean they are developing technologies that will enable their own or other businesses to offer advanced service capabilities, while also running more efficiently.
 I call it internet 2.0 because I see these companies as leaders in a future where the internet will begin to advance the ordinary lives of businesses, institutions, and individuals far beyond reading the news online or posting pictures for their friends and family on Facebook.
 Interestingly, most readers have probably never even heard of these companies.
 They are not the typical Silicon Valley fare that everyone is familiar with.

 These types of Letters also serve an important purpose of educating my clients about some of their investments.
 Not every company is a portfolio holding though.
 When I mention certain companies in my client letters they can often read about them in detail through these writings in order to gain a thorough understanding of why they own them.

-3. Market forecasts
+3. Market analysis and forecasts

 4. Research on important long-term investment trends

 This type of True Vine Letter is the least common, but readers should still expect them from time to time.
-They provide an in-depth look at what is driving certain long term investment trends that have led me to focus on certain industries.
+They provide an in-depth look at what is driving certain long-term investment trends that have led me to focus on certain industries.